-The Phuket Aquarium, on the island’s southernmost tip at Cape Panwa, is a great place to discover Phuket’s underwater world and learn about local marine conservation at the same time.
-It’s the perfect place to kick off family holidays in Phuket.
+Sitting on the island’s southernmost tip at Cape Panwa, this is a great place to discover Phuket’s underwater world and learn about local marine conservation at the same time.
+It’s the perfect spot to kick off family holidays in Phuket.
 The aquarium is especially suitable for younger kids who will delight at the sight of sea turtles, manta rays and, of course, those cute clownfish of Finding Nemo fame.

 *If your kids are very young, we recommend checking with the tour organiser before you book, as full-day trips may not be suitable.
 The Elite Concierge can help craft an itinerary for family holidays in Phuket.

-Aquaria Phuket, A magical underwater journey at Phuket’s best aquarium that takes you through the wonders of the ocean and the mysteries of the rivers.
+A magical underwater journey at Phuket’s best aquarium takes you through the wonders of the ocean and the mysteries of the rivers.
 Be entertained and inspired by over 25,000 animals and interact with our knowledgeable and friendly staff to learn more about the wonders of the ocean.
 Amaze your eyes and brain at Phuket aquarium, Central Phuket Floresta.

-Hanuman World is not for acrophobic but could be just the ticket for your little (and not-so-little) monkeys.
+This park is not for acrophobic but could be just the ticket for your little (and not-so-little) monkeys.
 The 80,000-sqm activity area has been cleverly built into the forested hillsides for an authentic jungle experience, but with every care taken to minimise the impact on the environment.
 Fly from tree to tree via zip lines up to 400-metre long, and on the super-twisty, super-fast 800-metre long roller zipline.
 Or get a monkey’s eye view of the world and take a walk through the tree canopy on Indiana Jones-style sky bridges.
 There’s even a cosy, two-seater honeymoon sling for inseparable young lovers!
 You do need to be reasonably fit for this adventure (and its not suitable for under 4 years old), but if you fancy getting up to a little monkey business, this is the place.

-Samui Paradise Park Farm in Lipa Noi covers 20 acres of rainforest and includes a man-made waterfall, ponds, streams, lush lawns, a farm area and walking trails with pretty rest areas.
+Located in Lipa Noi and covering 20 acres of rainforest, it includes a man-made waterfall, ponds, streams, lush lawns, a farm area and walking trails with pretty rest areas.
 The impressive mountain and ocean views stretching as far as Koh Samui’s offshore islands are a particular highlight here.
 Look out for macaws, parakeets and a huge variety of native and migratory birds who have made this their home.
 Visitors can help the friendly guides feed the birds and animals that live in the park and a restaurant serves both Thai and international dishes with flair.
 This is a lovely day out for families with younger kids.

-Samui Football Golf is fun for all ages.
+Fun for all ages.
 Just as its name suggests, football golf combines these two favourite sports in one.
 Forget woods, irons and putters and just kick a football around this well-tended 18-hole course.
 The first football golf course in Asia, Samui Football Golf is a top-class course set in a beautiful tropical garden in one of Koh Samui’s old coconut plantations.
 Best to avoid the hottest part of the day, and be sure to take some water along with you.
 Great, family-friendly fun.